-SchoolTutoring Academy’s tutoring programs for Golden Glades students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Golden Glades, Florida students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Miami-Dade County Public Schools is a large district comprising several schools in the Miami area.
 In fact, it is the fourth largest school district in the U.S. and contains 392 schools and 345,000 students.
 The district is extremely diverse, with schools located in suburban, urban, and rural areas and students speaking 56 different languages and representing 160 countries and will all students achieving standards designed to be internationally competitive.